 Netflix in some countries is now streaming the award-winning, oscar-nominated Lebanese film Capharnaum by Nadine Labaki.

-According to The National, Netflix has just rolled out a collection of 44 iconic Arabic films.
+Netflix has just rolled out a collection of 44 iconic Arabic films.
 Netflix MENA stated that they are classics engraved in the memory of the viewers.

 Among them is the Lebanese film Capharnaum, the story of a 12-year old boy from the Beirut slums who sues his negligent parents for the life they have given him.